2021 Hunter Rowe Performance Statistics

 *** See table below for statistics for all listings sold by Hunter Rowe Real Estate for all years ***

 (a) We give our sellers advice about how to prepare their homes for maximum price and minimum Days-On-Market before listing them on MLS.
 While this work is being done, we do our best to market the home with a yard sign, to agents at other firms, as well as to our own buyer clients.
-MLS does not count this “During Preparation” marketing time, because (a) the home is not prepared for market, (b) pictures are not available, and (c) the home did not have the benefit of MLS exposure, which is recognized as the single most effective method for marketing properties.
-In 2014 we sold ten of our listings (7.5%) while the property was being upgraded or otherwise prepared for sale.
-MLS considers these sales as “zero days on market.”
+MLS does not count this “During Preparation” marketing time as “days-on-market”.
+Although MLS provides no official explanation of their reasoning, logic suggests (a) the home is not prepared for market, (b) pictures are not available, and (c) the home did not have the benefit of MLS exposure, which is recognized as the single most effective method for marketing properties.
+In 2020 we sold 20 of our listings (7.52%) while the property was being upgraded or otherwise prepared for sale.
+MLS reported these sales as “zero days on market.”
 These homes are marked with a “DP” (“During Preparation”) in the table below.
 Click here to learn more.

 3. Sale Price v.
 List Price (%SP/LP) is a standard but unhelpful market statistic, because the list price may have been reduced several times before the sale.